 C++ set value_comp

-It takes two arguments of the same type and returns true if the first argument precedes the second argument according to the narrower weak order, and false otherwise.
+It accepts two parameters of identical data type and outputs true if the first parameter comes before the second parameter based on the more specific weak order, or false if not.

 Syntax